 These garments were delicate and expensive, and only wealthy people could afford to buy them.
 The stems of the flax plant were soaked in the pools to separate the external skin from the internal fibers, which were then woven into threads and fabrics.
 Traces of limestone (used to whiten the fabric) were found in the pools.
-Part of the production process included the crushing of chalky material; the concave tops of basalt pillars were used as the crushing surfaces.
+Part of the production process included crushing chalky material; the concave tops of basalt pillars were used as the crushing surfaces.

 “Rabbi Yochanan said: If one is left a fortune by his parents and wishes to waste it, he can wear linen garments, he can use glassware, and he can hire workers but not stay with them when they work.”
 (Babylonian Talmud, Baba Metzia 29b)

-Since there was an industrial area, there was also trade of goods.
+Since there was an industrial area, there was also a trade of goods.
 Tiberias is a nearby central city.
 They probably traveled there using boats from the port of Gergesa, also known as Kursi.

 The building was erected in the 6th century CE (approximately 500 years after the destruction of the Second Temple) and was the center of communal life.
 It was here that prayer, Torah reading, and other public activities were regularly conducted.

-A violent earthquake in 749 C.E. destroyed the structure and the entire village, which was left abandoned until modern times.
+A violent earthquake in 749 CE destroyed the structure and the entire village, which was left abandoned until modern times.

 The Synagogue Facade

-Like many of the contemporary synagogues in the Galilee, the entrance to the synagogue at Ein Keshatot is located in the south, which seems to have been a local tradition.
+Like many of the contemporary synagogues in Galilee, the entrance to the synagogue at Ein Keshatot is located in the south, which seems to have been a local tradition.

 A covered patio was built at the entrance, and its roof was supported by four pillars, whose pedestals were incorporated into the staircase.
-Notice the predatory scene engraved into one of the pedestals: a lion is devouring an animal, and a rooster is watching from the side.
-This engraved column base was probably borrowed from an earlier structure, and incorporated into the synagogue when it was constructed.
+Notice the predatory scene engraved into one of the pedestals: a lion devours an animal, and a rooster is watching from the side.
+This engraved column base was probably borrowed from an earlier structure and incorporated into the synagogue when it was constructed.
 It was covered in plaster and built into the staircase, so the village residents could not have seen it.